-(c) State and local governments are authorized to procure only from the information technology Federal Supply Schedule (Schedule 70) contracts and Consolidated Products and Services Schedule contracts containing information technology SINs.
-A listing of the participating contractors and SINs for the products and services that are available through Schedule 70 and Consolidated Products and Services Schedule contracts containing information technology SINs, is available in GSA's Schedules e-Library at web site http://fss.gsa.gov/ elibrary.
-Click on Schedules e-Library and then click on the ICON labeled Cooperative Purchasing, State and Local.
-The contractors and the products and services available for cooperative purchasing will be labeled with the ICON.
+(d) State and local governments are authorized to procure from Schedule 70 contracts, Consolidated Schedule contracts containing information technology SINs, and Schedule 84 contracts.
+A listing of the participating contractors and SINs for the products and services that are available through Schedule 70 contracts, the Consolidated Schedule contracts containing information technology SINs, and Schedule 84 contracts, is available in GSA's Schedules e-Library at www.gsa.gov/ elibrary.
+Click on Schedules e-Library, and under Cooperative Purchasing, click on "View authorized vendors."
+The contractors and the products and services available for Cooperative Purchasing will be labeled with the Cooperative Purchasing icon.

 Preparing solicitations when schedules are open to eligible non-federal entities.
-When opening Schedule 70 and the Consolidated Products and Services Schedule containing information technology SINs, for use by eligible non-federal entities, the contracting officer must make minor modifications to certain Federal Acquisition Regulation and GSAM provisions and clauses in order to make clear distinctions between the rights and responsibilities of the U.S. Government in its management and regulatory capacity pursuant to which it awards schedule contracts and fulfills associated Federal requirements versus the rights and responsibilities of eligible ordering activities placing orders to fulfill agency needs.
-Accordingly, the contracting officer is authorized to modify the following FAR provisions/clauses to delete "Government" or similar language referring to the U.S. Government and substitute "ordering activity" or similar language when preparing solicitations and contracts to be awarded under Schedule 70 and the Consolidated Products and Services Schedule containing information technology SINs.
+When opening Schedule 70, the Consolidated Schedule containing information technology SINs, and Schedule 84, for use by eligible non-federal entities, the contracting officer must make minor modifications to certain Federal Acquisition Regulation and GSAM provisions and clauses in order to make clear distinctions between the rights and responsibilities of the U.S. Government in its management and regulatory capacity pursuant to which it awards schedule contracts and fulfills associated Federal requirements versus the rights and responsibilities of eligible ordering activities placing orders to fulfill agency needs.
+Accordingly, the contracting officer is authorized to modify the following FAR provisions/clauses to delete "Government" or similar language referring to the U.S. Government and substitute "ordering activity" or similar language when preparing solicitations and contracts to be awarded under Schedule 70, and the Consolidated Schedule containing information technology SINs, and Schedule 84.
 When such changes are made, the word "(DEVIATION)" shall be added at the end of the title of the provision or clause.
 These clauses include but are not limited to: